-Join Chris Mattia for an in-depth discussion in this video Projects, peers, passion, and play, part of Blended Learning Fundamentals.
+Join Chris Mattia for an in-depth discussion in this video Projects, peers, passion, and play, part of Teaching Techniques: Blended Learning.

 - When thinking about designing a course…that takes a blended learning approach,…consider what pedagogical framework works best for you,…your students, and your course.…For this course, we'll use the framework of the four P's,…projects, peers, passion, and play.…Let's walk through these four concepts…and see how they can be applied to a blended format.…The first is projects.…Project based learning allows…for a constructionist approach to learning.…It allows students to build…on their existing knowledge frameworks,…incorporating new knowledge and skills…into the production of a product.…